Bachelor of Social Work Program

 - Enrollment in Social Work 326, completing all course prerequisites.

 - Evidence of personal qualities considered essential to professional social work practice, such as responsiveness and sensitivity in relationships, values compatible with the values of the social work profession, the ability to understand and carry out the ethical obligations of a social worker, commitment to improving social conditions, and the ability to function collectively with others.
+If applying to the 5-year BSW to MSW program, evidence of the ability to do graduate level work is also required.

 - A minimum grade point average (GPA) of 2.00 at the College level and a minimum GPA of 2.67 in all 300-level social work courses.
 No student will be allowed to enter a senior year field placement (Social Work 436) if their GPA falls below these standards.